Article

 Rather than choosing a lane and sticking to it, we recommend that leaders continue to learn about existing and emerging leadership styles to develop a well-rounded point of view.

-Why Leadership Styles are Make-Or-Break in the Workplace
+Why Leadership Styles Are Make-Or-Break in The Workplace

 The way leaders choose to execute organizational procedures has a significant impact on both internal and external outcomes.